 A traumatic injury is defined as a wound or other condition of the body caused by external force, including stress or strain.
 The injury must be identifiable by time and place or occurrence and member of the body affected.
 It must be caused by a specific event or incident or series of events or incidents within a single day or work shift.
 Traumatic injuries also include damage to or destruction of prosthetic devices or appliances, including eyeglasses, contact lenses, and hearing aids, if they were damaged incidental to a personal injury requiring medical services.

 All instances of occupational disease must be documented.
 An occupational disease is defined as a condition produced in the work environment over a period longer than 1 workday or shift.
 It can result from systemic infection, repeated stress or strain, exposure to toxins, fumes, or other continuing conditions in the work environment.
 Examples are carpal tunnel syndrome or asbestosis caused by the duties or work environment.

 A recurrence is defined as a spontaneous return or increase of disability due to a previous injury or occupational disease without intervening cause, or a return or increase of disability due to a consequential injury.
 A recurrence differs from a new injury in that with a recurrence, no event other than the previous injury accounts for the disability.
 Follow-up medical care for an injury or disease which causes time loss is considered part of the original injury rather than a recurrence unless the employee was previously released from treatment.

 Each type of injury is different.
-Trying to figure out what you’re entitled to isn’t easy.
-There are so many rules and regulations for various injuries that it makes it difficult to understand what you can be compensated for and by how much.
+Trying to figure out what you are entitled to is not easy.
+There are many rules and regulations for various injuries which make it difficult to understand for what injuries you can be compensated and by how much.